 The Evergreenweb futon mattress is made in Italy, shipped compressed to you, and customers generally seemed satisfied with their purchase.

 5. MustMat Tatami Futon Mattress

-The mat’s sleeping surface is made from 100% rush grass, with a backside of non-woven fabric so make sure you have it right sides up.
-As it is made from a natural material, it might have a small odour to it when you first receive it.
-However, if you leave it to air in a well-ventilated room for a few days, you should find that the smell will dim somewhat.
-To clean the mat, you simply have to dust it down and then wipe it with a damp cloth.
-It can then be dried in that well-ventilated place once more.
-Try to avoid exposing the mat directly to the sun.
-This can cause the rushes used in the mat to age prematurely and can compromise the quality of the mat overall.
+The mat’s sleeping surface is made from 100% rush grass, with a backside of non-woven fabric.
+As it is made from a natural material, it might have an odour to it - bothering some people more than others.
+It's recommended that you leave it to air in a well-ventilated room for a few days for the smell to dissipate, however, it is also noted that the smell may not completely disappear.
+In order to clean before use, it is advised that you dust it, wipe it with a damp cloth, and then leave it to dry in a well-ventilated area.
+It is also advised to avoid exposing the mat directly to the sun and this could cause premature ageing and could compromise the quality of the mat.

 6. LJ Futon